BretFisher/node-docker-good-defaults/README.md

 npm doesn't pass SIGTERM/SIGINT properly (you can't ctrl-c when running `docker run` in foreground).
 To get `node index.js` to graceful exit, extra signal-catching code is needed.
 The `Dockerfile` and `index.js` document the options and links to known issues.
-- **Run node in the container as `node` user, not `root`**.
+- **Run Node.js in the container as `node` user, not `root`**.
 - **Use docker-stack.yml example for Docker Swarm deployments**.

 ## Assumptions

 - You have Docker and Docker-Compose installed (Docker for Mac, Docker for Windows, get.docker.com and manual Compose installed for Linux).
-- You want to use Docker for local development (i.e. never need to install node/npm on host) and have dev and prod Docker images be as close as possible.
+- You want to use Docker for local development (i.e. never need to install Node.js/npm on host) and have dev and prod Docker images be as close as possible.
 - You don't want to lose fidelity in your dev workflow.
-You want a easy environment setup, using local editors, node debug/inspect, local code repo, while node server runs in a container.
+You want a easy environment setup, using local editors, Node.js debug/inspect, local code repository, while Node.js server runs in a container.
 - You use `docker-compose` for local development only (docker-compose was never intended to be a production deployment tool anyway).
 - The `docker-compose.yml` is not meant for `docker stack deploy` in Docker Swarm,